qTox/qTox/windows/cross-compile/README.md

 This script can be used by qTox users and devs to compile qTox for windows themselves.

-Please note that the compilation script doesn't build the updater and doesn't produce an installer.
+Please note that the compilation script doesn't build the updater.

 ## Usage